chinapedia/wikipedia.abstract.en/Page/Bus.md

-LT_471_(LTZ_1471)_Arriva_London_New_Routemaster_(19522859218).jpg double-decker bus, operating for Arriva London on London Buses route 73]] Toronto_Flyer_E700A_trolleybus_in_1987.jpg trolleybus in Toronto]] Scott_Omnibus.jpg's depiction of the interior of an early 19th Century omnibus]] A BUS (contracted from OMNIBUS,[1] with variants MULTIBUS, MOTORBUS, AUTOBUS, etc.) is a road vehicle designed to carry many passengers.
+double-decker bus, operating for Arriva London on London Buses route 73]] trolleybus in Toronto]] 's depiction of the interior of an early 19th Century omnibus]] A BUS (contracted from OMNIBUS,[1] with variants MULTIBUS, MOTORBUS, AUTOBUS, etc.) is a road vehicle designed to carry many passengers.
 Buses can have a capacity as high as 300 passengers.[2]
 The most common type of bus is the single-deck rigid bus, with larger loads carried by double-decker and articulated buses, and smaller loads carried by midibuses and minibuses; coaches are used for longer-distance services.
 Many types of buses, such as city transit buses and inter-city coaches, charge a fare.
 Other types, such as elementary or secondary school buses or shuttle buses within a post-secondary education campus do not charge a fare.
 In many jurisdictions, bus drivers require a special licence above and beyond a regular driver's licence.

 Buses may be used for scheduled bus transport, scheduled coach transport, school transport, private hire, or tourism; promotional buses may be used for political campaigns and others are privately operated for a wide range of purposes, including rock and pop band tour vehicles.